 As a trend, lawyer referral service can play a huge role in all of the law firm marketing that you do.
 That includes digital marketing.
 But traditional advertising methods are a scattershot approach to drawing referrals.
 Most law firms are not using their digital tools effectively as a lawyer referral service.

 This year we expect more firms to tap their digital resources in order to draw in more referrals.

 How can they do that?

 Referrals Make For Effortless Marketing

 Attorneys who show dedication to their cases and build strong relationships with their clients usually have no problem gaining new clients effortlessly.
-Establishing a personal connection with your clients will help your practice stand out amongst your competitors, regardless of how flashy your website is or where you rank in the search engines.
+Establishing a personal connection with your clients will help your practice stand out amongst your competitors, regardless of how flashy your lawyer website is or where you rank in the search engines.

-Unlike other marketing strategies, generating new business from referrals doesn’t magically happen (like a Pay-per-click campaign might).
+Unlike other lawyer marketing strategies, generating new business from referrals doesn’t magically happen (like a Pay-per-click campaign might).
 You must dedicate yourself to a high quality of personalized service and really listen to your clients’ needs.
 Remind your clients to refer their friends, and they will be happy to do so.
 But you will also find that referrals simply generate themselves.